wazo-pbx/xivo-blog/content/articles/sprint-review-1713.md

 ## Security update

-**Asterisk**: Asterisk 14.6.1 has been included in Wazo 17.13.
-It contains many security fixes including one for the RTPbleed bug.
+**Asterisk**: [Asterisk 14.6.1](http://downloads.asterisk.org/pub/telephony/asterisk/releases/ChangeLog-14.6.1) has been included in Wazo 17.13.
+It contains many security fixes including one for the [RTPbleed bug](https://rtpbleed.com).

 ## New features in this sprint

-**Admin UI**: The user plugin now allow the administrator to change the user's group membership from the user form.
+**Admin UI**: The user plugin now allows the administrator to change the user's group membership from the user form.

-**Webhooks**: Add the ability to have webhooks only for events concerning a given user.
+**Webhooks**: Add the ability to trigger webhooks only for events regarding a given user.

 ## Ongoing features